VictorWen/RobotLocalization/README.md

 # RobotLocalization
-Spring-Ford High School AP Computer Science final project: Robot Localization and Path Finding
+Spring-Ford High School AP Computer Science final group project: Robot Localization and Path Finding

+I worked with 5 other students.
+Me, and two friends worked on the particle filter.